starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

   - Edit the [launch script](#how-to-edit-the-launch-script) to add environment variable `export DISPLAY=` to unset it to empty
   - If you experience a black or white RSI Launcher, add this [RSI Launcher.exe argument](/Troubleshooting/unexpected-behavior#black-or-white-rsi-launcher-window)
 - Experimental **Proton** Wayland (for proton runners **not** wine)
-  - Add environment variable `PROTON_ENABLE_WAYLAND=1`
+  - Add environment variable `export PROTON_ENABLE_WAYLAND=1`

-- Set primary monitor, Edit the [launch script](#how-to-edit-the-launch-script) to add environment variable `WAYLANDDRV_PRIMARY_MONITOR` Replace the value for your monitor DP-1, DP-2, HDMI-A-1, etc
+- Set primary monitor, Edit the [launch script](#how-to-edit-the-launch-script) to add environment variable `export WAYLANDDRV_PRIMARY_MONITOR` Replace the value for your monitor DP-1, DP-2, HDMI-A-1, etc
     `export WAYLANDDRV_PRIMARY_MONITOR=DP-1`

 - Set resolution with [USER.cfg](Tips-and-Tricks#usercfg)